Berlioz statue

 The Seminary Berlioz received part of his early education here.

-Hector Berlioz Museum Berlioz’s parental home was turned to a museum after its last private owner (Madame Dumien) donated it in 1932 to the Association of the Friends of Berlioz, which later became the Association nationale Hector Berlioz.
+Hector Berlioz Museum Berlioz’s parental home was turned into a museum after its last private owner (Madame Dumien) donated it in 1932 to the Association of the Friends of Berlioz, which later became the Association nationale Hector Berlioz.

-(See also La Maison de Berlioz à La Côte-Saint-André, by Julien Tiersot, in L’Illustration 20 July 1935 (in French).
+See also La Maison de Berlioz à La Côte-Saint-André, by Julien Tiersot, in L’Illustration 20 July 1935 (in French).

 Place Hector Berlioz in a ceremony held in 1890 a replica of an original statue of Berlioz by Lenoir was erected here in the composer’s honour.